Building the MVS Starter System

 The starter system tapes archive (item #2 in the prerequisites list above) contains three files:

 The two tape image files above should be located in the tape directory.

-The installmvs archive (item #3 in the prerequisites list above) contains six files that are required for this step:
+The installmvs archive (item #3 in the prerequisites list above) contains files used for this and all subsequent steps of this set of instructions.
+Six of the files are required for this step:

 Create DASD Volumes